-- To be competent in the recognition and management of imported infection and the recognition of problems of non communicable disease in immigrants from resource poor settings. - To be competent in giving advice about pre travel precautions including vaccination.
+- to be competent in the recognition and management of imported infection - to be competent in giving advice about pre travel precautions including vaccination

-Recognition and treatment of imported infections Knowledge Assessment Methods GMP Explain clinical and epidemiological features of imported diseases, including severe communicable diseases such as viral haemorrhagic fevers mini-CEX, CbD 1,2 Describe availability and limitations of specialised diagnostic tests CbD 1,2 Demonstrate familiarity with current guidelines and availability of tertiary care and information resources mini-CEX, CbD 1 Describe management of malaria and other imported infections CbD 1 Skills Elicit and record appropriate travel history, and develop a differential diagnosis mini-CEX, CbD 1,3 Select and interpret appropriate diagnostic tests mini-CEX, CbD 1 Demonstrate managing malaria and other common imported infection mini-CEX, CBD 1 Recognise when tertiary level care/advice is needed and to seek it mini-CEX, CbD 1 Demonstrate dealing with severe communicable diseases (e.g. viral haemorrhagic fevers) and their infection control issues mini-CEX, CBD, KBA 1 Behaviours 1 Demonstrate limitations and know when to seek advice from senior colleagues mini-CEX, CbD 1
+Recognition and treatment of imported infections Knowledge Assessment Methods GMP Explain clinical and epidemiological features of imported diseases, including severe communicable diseases such as viral haemorrhagic fevers FRCPath, CbD 1,2 Describe availability and limitations of specialised diagnostic tests CbD 1,2 Demonstrate familiarity with current guidelines and availability of tertiary care and information resources CbD 1 Understand the management of malaria and other imported infections FRCPath, CbD 1 Skills Elicit and record appropriate travel history, and develop a differential diagnosis CbD 1,3 Select and interpret appropriate diagnostic tests FRCPath, CbD 1 Perform a risk assessment for severe communicable diseases and advise on infection control issues (e.g. viral haemorrhagic fevers) FRCPath, CbD, ECE 1 Recognise when tertiary level care/advice is needed and to seek it CbD, MSF 1 Behaviours Demonstrate limitations and know when to seek specialist CbD, MSF 1

-Provision of health advice for travellers Knowledge Assessment Methods GMP Describe and explain the geographical patterns of disease, risk factors for their acquisition, and the availability of paper, electronic and other resources (e.g. vaccination guides, websites, NaTHNaC) KBA, mini-CEX, CbD 1,2 Use, availability, efficacy and safety of vaccines KBA, mini-CEX, CbD 1,2 Use, efficacy and safety of antimalarial prevention measure KBA, mini-CEX, CbD 1,2 Explain principles of organising a travel clinic, and the medico- legal issues involved KBA CbD 1 Skills Demonstrate recording accurate pre-travel medical and travel history mini-CEX, CbD 1,3 Demonstrate performing risk assessment appropriate to the traveller, including consideration of specific groups (e.g. the elderly, immunosuppressed) and the hazards of specific types of travel mini-CEX, CbD 1,4 Demonstrate formulating and communicating appropriately verbal and written advice for traveller, and to motivate them to apply the advice mini-CEX, CBD 1,3,4 Demonstrate prescribing and administering immunisations as appropriate mini-CEX, CbD, DOPS 1 Demonstrate ability to prescribe antimalarials as appropriate mini-CEX, CbD 1 Behaviours Demonstrate commitment to maintaining up to date information CbD 1 Demonstrate insight to determine when to seek further advice CbD, MSF 1
+Provision of health advice for travellers Knowledge Assessment Methods GMP Describe and explain the geographical patterns of disease, risk factors for their acquisition, and the availability of paper, electronic and other resources (e.g. vaccination guides, websites, National Travel Health Network and Centre NaTHNaC)) FRCPath, CbD 1,2 Use, availability, efficacy and safety of vaccines FRCPath, CbD 1,2 Use, efficacy and safety of antimalarial prevention measure FRCPath, CbD 1,2 Skills Perform appropriate pre travel risk assessment CbD 1 Recommend appropriate pre travel vaccination and prophylaxis CbD 1,4 Behaviours Demonstrate commitment to maintaining up to date information CbD 1 Demonstrate insight to determine when to seek specialist advice CbD, MSF 1

-Infection related problems of immigrants Knowledge Assessment Methods GMP Outline health needs of particular populations, e.g. ethnic minorities, and recognise the impact of health beliefs, culture and ethnicity in presentations of physical and psychological conditions KBA, mini-CEX, CbD 1,2 Explain epidemiological and clinical features of imported infection in immigrant groups KBA, mini-CEX, CbD 1

-Skills Recognise barriers to effective communication mini-CEX, CbD 1,3 Recognise both acute and chronic infections, including those that are asymptomatic, in immigrants KBA, mini-CEX, CbD 1 Behaviours Behaviours Recognise the indications for use of a chaperone mini-CEX , MSF, CbD 1
+Infection related problems of immigrants Knowledge Assessment Methods GMP Outline health needs of particular populations, e.g. ethnic minorities, and recognise the impact of health beliefs, culture and ethnicity in presentations of physical and psychological conditions FRCPath, CbD, ECE 1,2 Explain epidemiological and clinical features of imported infection in immigrant groups FRCPath, CbD 1 Skills Recognise barriers to effective communication CbD, MSF 1 Recognise both acute and chronic infections, including those that are asymptomatic, in immigrants FRCPath, CbD 1 Behaviours Recognise the indications for use of a chaperone Recognise the duty of the medical professional to act as patient advocate CbD, MSF CbD, MSF 1 1,4